visidata/visidata.org/site/blog/2022/connect-visidata-to-sql-databases-with-vdsql.md

 ### Output

 Once connected to your database, explore tables using the normal VisiData interface.
-When you’re done, you can save out the resulting queries as SQL, Substrait, or Python.
+When you’re done, you can save out the resulting queries as SQL (and eventually as Substrait or Python).

 ### Requirements